-I grew up in a largely white, middle-class, suburban community on Long Island, so training at SUNY Downstate was a welcomed experience of checking my own privilege, power, and biases.
-I directly experienced how neither wealth nor health are random.
+I grew up in a largely white, middle-class, suburban community on Long Island, so training at Downstate was a welcomed experience of checking my own privilege, power, and biases.
+It was there then I learned to see that wealth and health are not random, and neither are poverty or sickness.
 Race and gender matter, as does the imperialist and capitalist history of medicine in the US.

 I first became disenchanted by medicine during medical school, where I helped organize a student-run free clinic for adults without health insurance regardless of their citizenship status or pre-existing conditions.
 It was an undeniable and shameful reality that the healthcare system has let soaring expenses determine life and death for the poorest and sickest among us.

 There are independent intellectuals crunching numbers and savvy individuals who care deeply about communicating these matters.
 However, most of health care reform and policy research is within the academic departments of Public Health schools and governmental research agencies within institutional walls.
 Having personally suffered within the academic-industrial-govermental healthcare complex, I was elated to find a growing community inspired by native and indigenous healing traditions who understand nature's central role in our health and healing.
 Sacred healing was seldom discussed in my medical training despite its power to heal and transform.

 Since leaving my residency program in Obstetrics and Gynecology, I have been researching ways to improve the dominant health care system in the United States.
 What I've learned is that there is already a community of healers and educators led by BIPOC (Black, Indiginous, People of Color) who are working to create a better, parallel system that can support healing by addressing the colonial roots of sickness.

 I found the following passage by Leah Lakshmi Piepzna-Samarasinha to be especially illuminating.